 Producing Artistic Director’s Note

 During 2002 & 2003, our Ensemble and former Artistic Director, Damon Kiely, presented staged-readings of It’s a Wonderful Life.
-In 2004, our ABT family expanded the event to a fully-staged production of Joe Landry’s adaptation, directed by Marty Higginbotham.
-In the years that followed, Higginbotham created a live-radio experience for audience members.
+In 2004, we expanded the event to a fully-staged production of Joe Landry’s adaptation, directed by Ensemble member Marty Higginbotham.
+In the years that followed, Higginbotham created a live-radio experience for audience members and adapted a new version with our Ensemble.
 Dramaturgical research and attention to detail were paramount to our adaptations.
-Higginbotham’s directorial elements included adding audio grams, lobby refreshments of cookies and milk, dramatized scenes from Capra’s film, a pre-show and singing of holiday carols.
-Since 2009, we’ve told this story with vintage projections befitting the Biograph Theater.
-For over a decade, our productions of It’s a Wonderful Life have delighted audiences.
+Higginbotham’s directorial elements included adding audio grams, lobby refreshments of cookies and milk, dramatized scenes from Capra’s film, a pre-show, and singing holiday carols.
+In our present iteration, you can also enjoy vintage projections, Lincoln Avenue circa 1944, and the “Soldier Spotlight” which has honored over 100 military personnel.

 Your gracious spirits and open hearts are equally important to this Chicago tradition.
 Your presence is a gift to the Blues family.
 We welcome you—our home is yours.